imjakechapman/CraftySocialShare/README.md

 ## TODO
-1. Refactor where needed
+1. Refactor where needed.
-2. Add more button options
+2. Add more button options.
+3. Add option to wrap each button in an element and give it an optional class name for better styling control.